partho-dev/docker-K8s-EKS-ECS/K8s-Minikube-kubectl-create/README.md

     - Check the services `kubectl get services` 0r `kubectl get svc` Note: There may be one **default** `kubernetes` service

 - Now, write the Kubernetes menifest files

-    - 1. `Deployment.yaml`
+1. `Deployment.yaml`
 - There are two ways we can create the deployment

-        1. Automatically using `kubectl create` command
+## Automatically using `kubectl create` command

 - use `kubectl create` command to create that automatically
 - I suggest to create that using `create` command and read the file and then manually do some edits and see the output.
 - Once it gets a practice, we can write that manually
 * `kubectl create deployment express-deployment --image=daspratha/express:v1`

           **OR**

 2. Manually - create a file `Deployment.yaml` & write all the configurations manually

-    - 2. Service.yaml
+**Service**: The applications are inside POD and POD gets cluster private IP, so to get the pods exposed to NodePort(Host Nw), create a service

 - Create the service using `kubectl expose` command
 - Know the deployment name - `kubectl get deployment`
 - expose the deployment with nodeport type
     - `kubectl expose deployment express-deployment --type=NodePort --port=3000`
     - check the service - `kubectl get svc`

 * - The source code does, src or Dockerfile may not be needed to be on the same place.

-    - 3. Once the service is deployed, check its URL to access the pod
+- Once the service is deployed, check its URL to access the pod
 - Know the service name - `kubectl get svc`
 - `minikube service express-deployment --url` #http://192.168.64.2:31683

-    - 4. Now, go to browser and you will see the application from this URL
+-  Now, go to browser and you will see the application from this URL
-    - 5. Once the deployment & service are created, to **delete** them
+- Once the deployment & service are created, to **delete** them
 - **Deployment** - `kubectl delete deployment express-deployment`
 - **Service** - `kubectl delete services express-deployment`